 The Zakat-verified badge allows Zakat givers to quickly identify Zakat campaigns on LaunchGood.

-Zakat-verified badges can only be applied to campaigns that are approved by LaunchGood’s team of compliance and Zakat experts.
+Zakat-verified badges can only be applied to campaigns that are approved by LaunchGood’s team of Zakat experts.
 In order to maintain accuracy, campaigns that include a Zakat-verified badge on the cover, profile photo, or within the campaign pitch may be subject to deletion.